bpaquet/aerodis/README.md

 Aerodis has been heavily tested with a PHP application.
 It should work from any language.
 Please feel free to open an issue if you discover problems.

 Tests are only integration tests, and are written in PHP.
+Check your aerospike server is time synchronized if you hqve TTL issues.

 ## Undocumented functions